Hwesta/hollybecker.net/wishlist.md

 Shirt size is usually straight cut (men's) XL.
 Shoe size is women's 8.5 or 9.

 No teacups, I have too many already.

-* Flannel sheets with holly pattern on them, queen sized

 </section>